 York University dormitories, theaters, and cavernous commercial spaces occupy the handsomely restored 19th-century commercial buildings that surround the park, along with chain coffee shops and restaurants.
-The run of diverse architectural styles on the building at 33 Union Square West, the Decker Building, is as imaginative as its former contents: this was once home to Andy Warhol's studio.
+The run of diverse architectural styles on the Decker Building at 33 Union Square West is as imaginative as its former contents: this was once home to Andy Warhol's studio.
 The building at 17th Street and Union Square East, now housing the New York Film Academy and the Union Square Theater, was the final home of Tammany Hall, an organization famous in its day as a corrupt and powerful political machine.
-Statues in the park include those of George Washington, Abraham Lincoln, Mahatma Gandhi (often wreathed in flowers), and the Marquis de Lafayette sculpted by Frederic Auguste Bartholdi, creator of the Statue of Liberty.
+Statues in the park include those of George Washington, Abraham Lincoln, Mahatma Gandhi (often wreathed in flowers), and the Marquis de Lafayette (sculpted by Frederic Auguste Bartholdi, designer of the Statue of Liberty).
 Plaques in the sidewalk on the southeast and southwest sides chronicle the park's history from the 1600s to 1800s.
-After years of legal battles, the once-crumbling pavilion in the northern end of the park will have an upscale, seasonal restaurant, expected to open in summer 2014.
-The restaurant will bring alfresco dining, pricey brunches, and much-needed tables and seating—open to diners and non-diners alike.
+After years of legal battles, the once-crumbling pavilion in the northern end of the park was reincarnated in summer 2014 as an upscale, seasonal restaurant:The Pavilion.
+The restaurant provides alfresco dining, pricey brunches, and much-needed tables and seating—open to diners and nondiners alike.

-E. 14th to E. 17th Sts., between Broadway and Park Ave.
-S, New York, New York, 10003, United States
+From 14th to 17th St., between Broadway and Park Ave.
+S, New York, New York, 10003, USA